Cory Booker unveils plan to cut taxes for half the country

 What happened to my refund?
 2018 taxes explainedApril 15, 201903:45

-The proposal is similar to one put out by the Economic Security Project Action, a group that advocates transferring money to taxpayers with no strings attached to combat inequality.
+The proposal is similar to one put out by Economic Security Project Action, a group that advocates for broadening and restructuring the EITC.

 An analysis of that plan by the nonpartisan Tax Policy Center estimated it would add $2.5 trillion to the deficit over 10 years.
 Booker's campaign said the senator would finance his proposal by taxing income from investments similarly to other types of income, rather than using a lower capital gains rate.